Sage-Future/fatebook/README.md

 1. Run `npm run dev`.
 2. Go to https://localhost:3000.
 You should be able to sign in and create predictions.

+### Running tests

+Run jest tests with `npm run test`.

+You can also generate a coverage report by running `npm run test -- --coverage`, the report will be printed to the console and also saved in the `coverage/` directory.
+The best way to view it is in the html format under `coverage/lcov-report/index.html` (run `open coverage/lcov-report/index.html`).

 ### Developing the Fatebook browser extension

 Fatebook has a Chrome and Firefox [extension](https://fatebook.io/extension).
 The source is in [/chrome-extension](https://github.com/Sage-Future/fatebook/tree/main/chrome-extension)

 To test changes to the Chrome extension:

 1. Follow the general Fatebook dev setup steps above
 2. In `after.js`, make sure `extensionInfo.isDev = true`
 3. `npm run dev`, and check that your dev server is running at https://localhost:3000